 Common causes of xerostomia include medication side effects and smoking tobacco.

 Xerostomia is also a symptom of various health conditions, including:

 Dehydration can lead to an odd taste and other symptoms, such as dry mouth.
-When the body is short on liquids, it can cause saliva to become rich in salty minerals, because there is an
+When a person is dehydrated, there is an

 - dizziness or lightheadedness